Circulating free DNA: Different origins of cfDNA

 MtDNA, in contrast to nuclear DNA, is characterized by elevated basal levels of 8-OHdG, a marker of oxidative damage.
-The high content of oxidative damage in mtDNA is attributed to the close proximity of mtDNA to ROS and relatively inefficient DNA repair mechanisms that can lead to the accumulation of DNA lesions.
+The high content of oxidative damage in mtDNA is attributed to the close proximity of mtDNA to Reactive oxygen species (ROS) and relatively inefficient DNA repair mechanisms that can lead to the accumulation of DNA lesions.

 They have shown that oxidative burst during NETosis can oxidize mtDNA and the released oxidized mtDNA by itself, or in complex with TFAM, can generate prominent induction of type I IFNs.
-Oxidized mtDNA generated during programmed cell death is not limited to activate TLR9, but was shown to also engage the NRLP3 inflammasome, leading to the production of pro-inflammatory cytokines, IL-1β, and IL-18.
+Oxidized mtDNA generated during programmed cell death is not limited to activate TLR9, but was shown to also engage the NLRP3 inflammasome, leading to the production of pro-inflammatory cytokines, IL-1β, and IL-18.
 MtDNA can also be recognized by cyclic GMP-AMP synthase (cGAS), a cytosolic dsDNA sensor to initiate a STING-IRF3-dependent pathway that in turn orchestrates the production of type I IFNs.

 Methods

 Collection and purification

-cfDNA purification is prone to contamination due to ruptured blood cells during the purification process.
+cfDNA purification is prone to contamination through genomic DNA due to ruptured blood cells during the purification process.
 Because of this, different purification methods can lead to significantly different cfDNA extraction yields.
 At the moment, typical purification methods involve collection of blood via venipuncture, centrifugation to pellet the cells, and extraction of cfDNA from the plasma.
 The specific method for extraction of cfDNA from the plasma depends on the protocol desired.